oracle/python-oracledb/doc/src/user_guide/appendix_a.rst

       - No - All NLS environment variables are ignored.
 Use Python globalization support instead
       - Yes - NLS environment variables are respected except character set in NLS_LANG
       - Yes - NLS environment variables are respected except character set in NLS_LANG
-    * - Row prefetching on first query execute.(see :attr:`prefetchrows`)
+    * - Row prefetching on first query execute (see :attr:`prefetchrows`)
-      - Yes
+      - Yes - unless the row contains LOBs or similar types
-      - Yes
+      - Yes - unless the row contains LOBs or similar types
-      - Yes
+      - Yes - unless the row contains LOBs or similar types
     * - Array fetching for queries (see :attr:`arraysize`)
       - Yes
       - Yes